DataDima90/ai.github.io/_posts/2020-01-01-Data-Processing.md

 # Data Processing on AWS

-## Definition of Batch and Streaming processing model
+## Batch and Streaming processing model

 Batch processing model
 - Data is collected over a period of time, then run through analyitcs tools